typst-community/tytanic/docs/book/src/guides/test-sets.md

 Many operations such as running, comparing, removing or updating tests all need to somehow select which tests to operate on.
 `tytanic` offers a functional set-based language which is used to select tests, it visually resembles writing a predicate which is applied to each test.

-Test set expresisons are passed using the `--expression` or `-e` flag, they support the following features:
+Test set expressions are passed using the `--expression` or `-e` flag, they support the following features:
 - binary and unary operators like `&`/`and` or `!`/`not`
 - built-in primitive test sets such as `ephemeral()`, `compile-only()` or `skip()`
 - identity test sets for easier scripting like `all()` and `none()`